illusori/mixxx-behringer-cmdstudio2a/README.md

 * Assign B toggles loop enabled.
 (This applies to all modes, not just loop editing mode.)
 * Plus/minus control loop in/loop out markers.
 * The hotcue buttons and sample buttons become beatloop buttons, or when you mode-shift with the mode button they will alter the beatjump size instead.
 From the top: fractional beats on the left from 1/8 to 1, and multiple-beat loops on the right from 2 to 16.

+If you wish to have a different range of durations to bind for the beatloops you can edit the `beatLoops` property in the preferences file.

 #### Intro-Outro editing mode (aka: "prepare" mode)